Food is a Big Opportunity at Amazon with Amazon Fresh

 While it’s no secret that Amazon dominates the US eCommerce market with 40% market share (eMarketer), there is conflicting data as to who is truly winning the battle for online grocery.
 With perishable and low-priced grocery items presenting major logistical challenges, Amazon’s traditional eCommerce model has been ill-equipped to supply the growing demand for grocery delivery, which was a shorter leap for the likes of Walmart and Target.

 However, Amazon has been testing and learning through the years with different initiatives including Amazon Go, Pantry, and Prime Now, with all of those learnings now being funneled into the Amazon Fresh Program.
 In an arena crowded with powerhouse competitors like Walmart and Instacart, as well as localized instant grocers like GoPuff, Amazon won’t be caught napping.
 They are dialing in their focus on winning the grocery game by expanding Amazon Fresh stores (full-size grocery) with quick delivery services and adding 18 new Amazon Go stores (convenience) in and around Southern California, Washington, Seattle, Chicago, with seven more locations in progress (Bloomberg).
+According to Mass Market Retailers, Amazon Fresh is expected to be a key component to growing Amazon as an omnichannel retailer.

 First, let’s break down the differences of Amazon’s grocery verticals: